Site icon Inexhibit

 Some tombs (currently eight) also feature multi-language multimedia installations, which illustrate their history and most important characteristics, that can be activated with portable remote controls available for free at the archaeological site’s ticket desk.

-Originally, all tombs contained various artifacts, including vases in metal and ceramic, arms, jewels, statuettes, and everyday objects both of local and Greek origin.
+Originally, all tombs contained a variety of artifacts, including metal and ceramic vessels, arms, jewels, statuettes, and everyday objects, both of local and Greek origin.
 Some of those pieces are on show in a small archaeological museum (the Museo Nazionale Cerite) housed in the Ruspoli Castle located in the historical center of Cerveteri, while most of them are displayed in the Villa Giulia National Etruscan Museum in Rome.

-A complete visit to the necropolis of Cerveteri requires at least two hours, wearing comfortable clothes and shoes is recommended.
+A complete visit to the necropolis of Cerveteri requires at least two hours; comfortable clothes and shoes are recommended.

 The program of activities includes guided tours, educational activities, and workshops.
 The site also features a small bookshop and a rather inexpensive cafe-restaurant with an outdoor terrace.